RockLikeAmadeus/swe-toolbox/language-reference/go-reference/README.md

 - Interfaces are implicitly implemented by structs.
 There is no `implements` keyword, or anything similar.

 - When you call a function or method, the arguments are always copied.
-Passing by reference requires explicit handling of pointers.
+Passing by reference, or attempting to avoid copies of large data structures, requires explicit handling of pointers.
 Struct pointers are automatically de-referenced so if the type is `*Account` (a pointer to an account), you can access it like `myAccount.Balance()`, which is really a shortcut for `(*myAccount).Balance()`.

+- When a function returns a pointer, you need to make sure you manualy check for `nil`.

 - Go lets you create simple new types as wrappers of other types, as in `type Money int`.
 You can create instances of this wrapper type with the syntax `Money(225)`.
 The type is still represented as an integer, but you can declare methods on these types, which makes this feature surprisingly useful.
 For instance, you can implement the `Stringer` interface from `fmt` to define how your type is printed when used with the `%s` format string.